hendrixgg/Hendrix-Note-Share/WHOOP.md

 - how much sleep you should get and when to go to sleep
 - how good your sleep was + what to change to improve sleep

-# Referral link to get extra 1 month free
+## Referral link to get extra 1 month free
 Get a free WHOOP 4.0 and one month free when you join with my link: https://join.whoop.com/460CCF

+## Reasons to keep
+decision: yes
+- it's easier to maintain good habits
+    - because it tracks how you are doing
+    - and you can know how you are doing
+-